 The new standard applies to qualifying small businesses with financial periods commencing on or after 1st January 2016.

-FRS 105 is a simplified way of reporting finances by reducing the amount of notes that needs to accompany your financial statements when filing.
-We take a look at what’s changed and what you’ll need to do.
+FRS 105 is a simplified way of reporting finances by reducing the amount of notes that need to accompany your financial statements when filing.
+We take a look at what you’ll need to do to stay compliant.

 The FRS 105 requires all small businesses to publish their: